Chess opening: Opening repertoires

 A very narrow repertoire allows for deeper specialization but also makes a player less flexible to vary against different opponents.
 In addition, opponents may find it easier to prepare against a player with a narrow repertoire.

 The main openings in a repertoire are usually reasonably sound; that is, they should lead to playable positions even against optimal counterplay.
 Unsound gambits are sometimes used as surprise weapons, but are unreliable for a stable repertoire.
 Repertoires often change as a player develops, and a player's advancement may be stifled if the opening repertoire does not evolve.
 Some openings that are effective against amateur players are less effective at the master level.
 For example, Black obtains active play in return for a pawn in the Benko Gambit; amateur players may have trouble defending against Black's activity, while masters are more skilled at defending and making use of the extra pawn.
-Some openings played between grandmasters are so complex and theoretical that amateur players will have trouble understanding them.
-An example is the Perenyi Attack of the Sicilian Defense (see diagram), which yields an immensely complicated and tactical position that even strong players have difficulty handling, and that is beyond the comprehension of most amateurs.
+Some openings are so complex and theoretical that amateur players will have trouble understanding them.
+An example is the Perenyi Attack of the Sicilian Defense (see diagram), which yields an immensely complicated and tactical position which even strong players have difficulty handling, and which is beyond the comprehension of most amateurs.